 Prenuptial and postnuptial agreements prescribe how the spouses will divide their properties and assets in the event of a divorce, legal separation, or the death of one of the spouses.
 Couples draft and sign a prenuptial agreement before they marry.
 They sign a postnuptial agreement once they have entered the marriage.

 In addition, marital agreements can also include plans for alimony, business interests, bank accounts, retirement accounts, debts, future gifts, and future inheritances.
-A marital agreements lawyer in Alpharetta can help you and your spouse (or potential spouse) draft a comprehensive agreement that addresses all of your concerns.
+An Alpharetta marital agreements lawyer can help you and your spouse (or potential spouse) draft a comprehensive agreement that addresses all of your concerns.
 Let one of our well-versed family law attorneys help protect your interests.

 Marital agreements can be extremely beneficial in the long run and can save time and money for everyone involved.
 When it comes to marital property, an agreement can override equitable distribution rules and prescribe which spouse gets what in the event of a divorce or separation.
 Similarly, a well-worded agreement can lay out the type, amount, and duration of any alimony payments post-divorce.

 Often, couples acquire large monetary assets – as well as debts – over the course of their marriage.
 A marital agreement can expressly state which party will receive the money or take responsibility for the debt following a divorce.
 Monetary assets can also include bank accounts and retirement accounts, including a 403(b), 401(k), or traditional IRA.
-Courts generally enforce marital agreements, assuming the agreement is drafted in good faith and is not overly unfair to one party.
+Courts generally enforce marital agreements which are drafted in good faith and are not overly unfair to one party.

 An effective and well-drafted marital agreement can save a lot of pain in the event of a divorce or the death of a spouse.
 Effective Alpharetta marital agreements generally possess the following traits:

 Alpharetta marital agreements are not irrevocable or un-modifiable.
-On the contrary, the parties can agree to change or revoke their agreement if they meet certain requirements.
+On the contrary, the parties can work with a local lawyer to change or revoke their agreement if they meet certain requirements.
 For example, the revocation or amendment must be in writing and both parties must agree to the revocation or amendment.